Iran to buy 114 jets from Airbus - Tasnim news agency

 "Although Iran clearly has a need for new aircraft, we must conform strictly to the law and, until all measures concerning the embargo are lifted, no commercial discussions can take place," an Airbus spokesman said.

-A deal for 114 airplanes would be worth more than $10 billion at catalog prices, depending on the type of aircraft.
+A deal for 114 airplanes would be worth more than $10 billion at catalogue prices, depending on the type of aircraft.

 Such a purchase would be in line with the predictions of Iranair, whose chairman told Reuters in an interview 18 months ago that, as soon as sanctions were eased, Iran would seek to obtain at least 100 wide-body and short-haul jets.